AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

   }

 ```
  - We just iterate the clusters and find the adjacent ones; between them we will create the entrances.
-Check the CreateEntrances() method for more info but basically what it does is create an Entrance for each group of consecutive walkable tiles.
+Check the CreateEntrances() method for more info, but, basically what it does is create an Entrance for each group of consecutive walkable tiles.
 [4]

  - Let's zoom-in at the top-left corner of the map and see how it has changed: